js3611/Deep-MRI-Reconstruction/README.rst

-Deep Cascade of Convolutional Neural Networks for MR Image Reconstruction
+Deep Cascade of Convolutional Neural Networks and Convolutioanl Recurrent Nerual Networks for MR Image Reconstruction

 =========================================================================

-Reconstruct MR images from its undersampled measurements using Deep Cascade of Convolutional Neural Networks (DC-CNN).
-This repository contains the implementation of DC-CNN using Theano and Lasagne and the simple demo.
+Reconstruct MR images from its undersampled measurements using Deep Cascade of Convolutional Neural Networks (DC-CNN) and Convolutional Recurrent Neural Networks (CRNN-MRI).
+This repository contains the implementation of DC-CNN using Theano and Lasagne, and CRNN-MRI using PyTorch, along with simple demos.
 Note that the library requires the dev version of Lasagne and Theano, as well as pygpu backend for using CUFFT Library.
+PyTorch version needs to be higher than Torch 0.4.
 Some of the toy dataset borrowed from
 <http://mridata.org>.

 1. 2D Reconstruction